first-line-outsourcing/flo.sls/README.md

       feature's functionality
     - feature_name.interface.ts - This file should contain all required interfaces for the feature
 - bin - Executable files (third party libraries that can be used inside a Lambda function)
-- errors/ - Base collections of errors to use in lambda
+- config - Folder for configurations
+  - serverless - TypeScript files for the description of Serverless resources
+    - parts - TypeScript files for the description of Lambda function with their triggers and resources like S3 buckets, SQS, DynamoDB tables, etc.
+      - examples.ts - TypeScript file for description Lambda functions with their triggers for one feature
+      - feature.ts - TypeScript file for description Lambda functions with their triggers for one feature
+      - rest-api-cors.ts - Helper for setting up CORS for REST API
+      - jobs.ts - TypeScript file for description of DynamoDB table
+      - users.ts - TypeScript file for description of DynamoDB table
+    - cf-intristic-fn.ts - Helper with function for CloudFormation
+    - types.ts - Types for Serverless configurations
+    - utils.ts - Helper for Serverless configurations
 - helper - All auxiliary code
   - http-api/ - Helpers for HTTP API
   - rest-api/ - Helpers for REST API
-  - app-errors.ts - This file contains the class that derives from Node.js Error class.
-It should be used for providing custom errors with the proper structure
   - base-error-handler.ts - Base for building error handlers.
 Normally you should not use it in lambda.
+  - environment.ts - Helper for working with environment variables
   - helper.ts - This file contains auxiliary functions
   - logger.ts - This file contains log function that helps log data in the proper way
+- interfaces
 - models - Models for the databases
+  - DynamoDB
     - user.model.ts
     - job.model.ts
-- serverless - YAML files for description Serverless resources
-  - functions - YAML files for description Lambda function with their triggers
-    - FeatureName.yml - YAML file for description Lambda functions with their triggers for one feature
-  - resources - YAML files for description resources like S3 buckets, SQS, DynamoDB tables, etc.
-    - APIGateway.yml
-    - Buckets.yml
-    - ElasticSearch.yml
+  - PostgreSQL
-    - SQS.yml
+    - account.model.ts
-    - Tables.yml
+    - domain.model.ts
 - services - Classes for working with third party libraries, APIs, services, etc.
   - cloud-formation.service.ts
   - email.service.ts
   - s3.service.ts
+- docker-compose.yml
 - env.yml - Environment variables
 - package.json
 - README.md
-- serverless.yml - Contains the main description of the service
+- serverless.ts - Contains the main description of the service
-- webpack.config.json
 - sonar-project.properties - Contains the configuration for static code analysis
+- tsconfig.json
+- webpack.config.js

 ## Static code analysis